List of Toto band members: History

 Less than two years after the band's breakup, it was announced in February 2010 that Toto would be reforming for a run of shows in benefit of Mike Porcaro, who had been diagnosed with amyotrophic lateral sclerosis.
 Lukather, Paich and Phillips were joined by former members Joseph Williams and Steve Porcaro, and touring bassist Nathan East.
 The group continued touring over the next few years, before Phillips left in January 2014 during the recording of Toto XIV and was replaced by Keith Carlock.
 Original bassist David Hungate also returned for the album's touring cycle, with Shannon Forrest taking over from Carlock.
 The next lineup of Toto included Joseph Williams, Steve Lukather, David Paich, Steve Porcaro, Shem von Schroeck, Shannon Forrest, Lenny Castro and Warren Ham.

+On October 19, 2020, it was announced that Steve Lukather and Joseph Williams would return to touring under the band name, in a proposed worldwide tour in 2021, known as the Dogz of Oz Tour.
+The new band lineup would feature bassist John Pierce (Huey Lewis and the News, Pablo Cruise, and a long-time session player), drummer Robert "Sput" Searight (Ghost-Note, Snarky Puppy), and keyboardists Dominique "Xavier" Taplin (Prince, Ghost-Note) and Steve Maggiora (Robert Jon & the Wreck), as well as long-time multi-instrumentalist Warren Ham.
+The tour began with a soft-opening: a worldwide live-streamed performance on November 21, 2020, during which David Paich appeared with the band for the final two songs.
+On April 12, 2021, the band announced that the Dogz of Oz World Tour would be pushed to 2022.

 Toto has featured a wide range of additional musicians as part of its touring lineup.
-Notable past members of the band's touring lineup include guitarist and backing vocalist Tony Spinner (from 1999 to 2008), keyboardist and backing vocalist John Jessel (from 1991 to 2004), bassist Leland Sklar (from 2007 to 2008, and in 2016), and backing vocalist Jenny Douglas-Foote (from 1990 to 1997, 2011 to 2012, and 2014 to 2016).
+Notable past members of the band's touring lineup include keyboardist and technician John Jessel (from 1991 to 2004), guitarist and vocalist Tony Spinner (from 1999 to 2008), vocalist Buddy Hyatt (1999), bassist Leland Sklar (from 2007 to 2008, and in 2016), and backing vocalist Jenny Douglas-Foote (from 1990 to 1997, 2011 to 2012, and 2014 to 2016).
 Many of these additional musicians have also contributed to Toto's studio albums, both during their tenures and as guest contributors.

+In January 2024, Toto announced the return of keyboardist Greg Phillinganes and drummer Shannon Forrest ahead of their 2024 tour, replacing Taplin and Searight respectively.
+In June, Dennis Atlas replaced Maggiora.